VanFossen/uug-sp2023-infosec-presentation/presentation.md

   - greater than one and less than the totient
   - co-prime to the totient
   - shares no common factors with the totient
-- d : calculated multiplicative inverse mod the totient (private)
+- d : calculated multiplicative inverse of e mod the totient (private)

 ---